adammcw01/Django-Resource-Monitor/README.md

 1. A Django backend web app to serve a single page to the user.
 2. Create an API to fetch the status' of devices on the network.
 3. A simple user interface to allow users to quickly identify issues.
-4. The project should be organised in  a professional manner. @ToDo
+4. The project should be organised in  a professional manner.
-5. Functional unit-testing written in pytest. @ToDo
+5. Functional unit-testing written in pytest.

 ---
 From this I have identified some additional functionality that I believe could improve this system (Nice to haves).